 How to Spot Corporate Greenwashing

 Going green has resulted in profitable business for companies around the globe.
-This is excellent news as it means that brands can do well and do good, but alongside the positive impact corporations are making, there is also the potential to take advantage of consumers’ interest in sustainable solutions.
+This is excellent news as it means that brands can grow whilst doing some good for the planet.
+However, alongside the positive impact corporations are making, there is also the opportunity to take advantage of consumers’ interest in sustainable products with green branding, eco words and empty promises.

-Realistically, the term greenwashing has been doing the rounds for at least over a decade.
-But it’s safe to say that it can be challenging at times to spot corporate greenwashing.
+The term ‘greenwashing’ has been well-known for over a decade now.
+But it’s safe to say that it can be challenging at times to spot corporate greenwashing examples.
 Why?
-Because big corporations spend hundreds of thousands on marketing campaigns to make sure that we believe the message they want us to.
+Because big corporations use large budgets on marketing campaigns to make sure that we believe the green branding messages they want us to.

-And what they are confident about is the interest today’s consumer has in sustainable practices.
+These corporations are confident in the interest today’s consumer has in sustainable products and are looking to take advantage.

-According to a recent report curated by Neilsen, 66% of global consumers say that they are willing to pay more for sustainable products.
-Yes, this is brilliant news, but alongside these results come some scary findings from TerraChoice Environmental Marketing, who found that 98% of green-labelled products are actually greenwashed.
+A recent report curated by Capgemini Research found that despite the cost of living crisis, over 40% of UK consumers say they would pay more for sustainable products.
+This is brilliant news, but alongside these results come some scary findings from TerraChoice Environmental Marketing, who found that 98% of green-labelled products are actually greenwashed.

-Certain products are labelled “Certified”, “100% organic,”, etc. without any clear information or evidence to prove a statement.
-These statements tend to be self-declared or made up with no credible approval.
+Certain products are labelled “Certified”, “100% organic,” etc. without any clear information or evidence to prove a statement.
+These statements tend to be self-declared or made up with no credible approval, look out for accreditation to confirm any ‘eco words’ used for products.

 What is greenwashing in business?

 The Sustainable Development Goals are the global standard for businesses to design, measure, and account for their contribution to sustainable development.
-Companies that are serious about being social impact will have to expand on their strategy, engagement and impact assessments, and design action plans and sustainable strategies accessible.
+Companies that are serious about their social impact will have to expand on their strategy, engagement, impact assessments, and design action plans and sustainable strategies accessible.

 With all of these goals come high expectations and a race to deliver the results that can catch the attention of not just customers but also private stakeholders.

-Hence why the crescendo of greenwashing opportunities has arisen.
-However, in 2021, consumers and decision-makers are not easily fooled.
-They hold up a magnifying glass to the latest claim, label, and start-up claiming to be the eco-savior post-pandemic.
+Hence why there are so many greenwashing opportunities for businesses.
+However, consumers and decision-makers are becoming more wise to greenwashing examples.
+They hold up a magnifying glass to the latest companies that claim to be the ‘eco-saviour’, post-pandemic and through the cost of living crisis.

 However, those truly sustainable, green brands will potentially lead us to a brighter future, with their messaging and business strategy.